 Improved Heart Health

-No matter how you decide to consume pumpkin, when you do, you’ll help make your heart healthier.
+No matter how you decide to consume pumpkin (pumpkin pie, anyone?!), when you do, you’ll help make your heart healthier.
+Another one of the health benefits of pumpkin is that it helps lower the risk of heart problems.
 Pumpkin is rich in fiber, and increased fiber intake helps lower the risk of heart problems.
 In one study, researchers found that women who consumed a healthy amount of fiber were at a 25 percent lower risk of developing heart issues, compared to women who followed a diet low in fiber.3

 Nutritional Benefits of Pumpkin